awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

 † Maximum IOPS and throughput are guaranteed only on [Instances built on the Nitro System](instance-types.md#ec2-nitro-instances) provisioned with more than 32,000 IOPS\.
 Other instances guarantee up to 32,000 IOPS and 500 MiB/s\. `io1` volumes that were created before December 6, 2017 and that have not been modified since creation might not reach full performance unless you [modify the volume](ebs-modify-volume.md)\.

-‡ `io2` Block Express volumes are supported with R5b and X2 instances only\. `io2` volumes attached to these instances during or after launch automatically run on Block Express\.
+‡ `io2` Block Express volumes are supported with R5b, X2idn, and X2iedn instances only\. `io2` volumes attached to these instances, during or after launch, automatically run on Block Express\.
 For more information, see [`io2` Block Express volumes](#io2-block-express)\.

 ## Hard disk drives \(HDD\)<a name="hard-disk-drives"></a>